Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Synthetic case studies

-The case study consists of a Euler-Bernoulli beam with fixed length $L=1.0$ m and a point load with magnitude $F=1.0$ N acting on an uncertain position $x_\mathrm{F}$ along the length of the beam.
-The material is linear elastic, with uncertain Young's modulus $E$, area moment of inertia $I = 2.0$ m$^4$, and cross sectional area $A = 1.0$ m$^2$.
-The rotational stiffness of the right-hand side support is temperature dependent, with the dependence modeled as an increase in the rotational stiffness of the support at lower temperatures, which is gradually reduced to zero (corresponding to a pinned support) at higher temperatures.
-The relationship between the temperature and the support rotational stiffness is formulated as $\log k_\mathrm{r} = 8- \frac{10}{1 + e^{-T}}$.
+The case study consists of a beam with fixed length $L=1.0$ m and a point load with magnitude $F=1.0$ N acting on an uncertain position $x_\mathrm{F}$ along the length of the beam.
+The material is linear elastic with uncertain Young's modulus $E$, Poisson ratio $\nu=0.3$, area moment of inertia $I = 2\cdot10^{-6}$ m$^4$ and cross-sectional area $A = 2.4 \cdot 10^{-3}$ m$^2$.
+The rotational stiffness of the right-hand side support is temperature dependent, with the dependence modeled as an increase in the rotational stiffness of the support at lower temperatures.
+The relationship between the temperature and the support rotational stiffness is formulated as $\log k_\mathrm{r} = 8- \frac{10}{1 + e^{-T/2}}$.
 The beam is subject to variability in the vertical stiffness of the right-hand side support, e.g. due to damage or a deficiency of the support, simulated as a translational spring boundary condition with stiffness $k_\mathrm{v}$.
 This quantity can span several orders of magnitude, and therefore we parametrize the model using $\log k_\mathrm{v}$ instead.
-The beam is equipped with $d_\mathrm{x} = 32$ displacement sensors, equally spaced along the length as shown in \autoref{fig:examples_overview}(a).
-It is assumed that the sensors yield i.i.d. samples of the displacement field along the beam.
+The beam is equipped with $d_\mathrm{x} = 32$ sensors measuring the vertical displacement, equally spaced along the length as shown in \autoref{fig:examples_overview}(a).